 - Technology violations: It's considered misconduct to use digital, wireless, or wearable technology to cheat or gain an unfair advantage.
 Cheating or academic misconduct in virtual classrooms or distance-learning courses is also prohibited.

 According to Section VII of the University of Virginia’s School of Law, faculty have the right to apply sanctions when they find a student in violation of the misconduct policies.
 Faculty members may also refer the offense to the Academic and Professional Standards Committee (also known as the Student Conduct Committee), which includes the vice dean of the Law School as well as faculty members appointed by the dean.

-If you're a law student at UVA Law and you've been accused of violating the academic or non-academic conduct policy, you will receive notice.
+If you're accused of violating UVA Law's academic conduct policy, you will receive notice.
 You'll also be able to present your case to the Student Conduct Committee at a hearing.
-Both you and the Committee can bring evidence to the hearing, and both of you may inspect the other's evidence beforehand.
-Students may also bring an advisor or attorney to the hearing.
+Both you and the Committee can bring evidence to the hearing, and students may also bring an advisor or attorney.

-At the hearing, the Student Conduct Committee makes a determination and either imposes sanctions or clears the allegations.
+At the hearing, the Student Conduct Committee makes a determination and either imposes sanctions or clears the allegations against you.

 Law School Process and University Process

-It's important to note that the University of Virginia School of Law students must adhere to the policies of the law school in addition to the University's Standards of Conduct.
-The University has Standards of Conduct that every member of the University community must follow.
-If you're a law student accused of academic or non-academic misconduct, you will face the Law School's disciplinary process as well as the process with the University of Virginia's Judiciary Committee.
+It's important to note that the UVA Law students must adhere to the policies of the law school in addition to the University's Standards of Conduct.
+If you're a law student accused of academic misconduct, you will face the Law School's disciplinary process as well as the process with the University of Virginia's Judiciary Committee.